rizvifazi/Java/Aspire/Extra - Scaffolding.md

 By leveraging scaffolding with Spring Boot and Spring Data REST, you can significantly accelerate your application development process and focus on building the core features that matter.

-By leveraging scaffolding with Spring Boot and Spring Data REST, you can significantly accelerate your application development process and focus on building the core features that matter.